cassiussa/startography/README.md

 When switching States, the objects within the current state/layer are likely to migrate into the layer either above or below, depending on the direction required.

+# Other
+Perhaps allow the user to swtich between deterministic physics over to live one-body system/2 body solver.
+Are perturbations accounted for with deterministic physics?